Leseratte10/acsm-calibre-plugin/README.md

 # Calibre ACSM Input plugin

-This is a Calibre plugin that allows you to turn ACSM files into EPUB or PDF files without the need for ADE.
+This is a Calibre plugin that allows you to turn ACSM files into EPUB or PDF files without the need for Adobe Digital Editions.
 It is a full Python reimplementation of libgourou by Grégory Soutadé (http://indefero.soutade.fr/p/libgourou/).

 ## Setup